|Posted by letsgoride on July 27, 2013 at 4:55 AM|

 I watch people doing round pen work with their horses and it's all I can do to not fall asleep.
 Eventually the horse will act up and that just further convinces the misguided handler that they need to do more round penning.
 When in fact they already had it and because of lack of education, experience or feel they didn't know it.
 The ground work is no longer productive when it is creating resistance, irritation or boredom.

 There are many horses that I do not ever do formal groundwork with and some that I only work periodically, as a reminder of his manners.
 But each and every time I handle a horse, at every moment, I am "either training or un-training the horse" (George Morris).
-Just bringing the horse from his stall to the grooming station can be an opportunity for training, and for sometimes it's all that is needed (because the fundamentals have already been established).
+Just bringing the horse from his stall to the grooming station can be an opportunity for training, and for some it's all that is needed (because the fundamentals have already been established).
 Once a horse is fully trained and can perform the required skill anywhere, at any time, he only needs maintenance of his training and conditioning rides to keep up with competition.

 It is perhaps more common to do groundwork in order to improve your relationship with the horse, get his focus and respect, develop a line of communication between you and your horse and teach him good manners.
-If you and your horse do not have any of these issues, you probably don’t need to do much groundwork.
+If you and your horse do not have any of these issues, you probably don’t need to do much.
 An occasional groundwork session is always a good idea to ‘tune-up’ both you and your horse’s skills and it is fun to just "play".
 Its when it becomes an obsession where problems arise.

 It is an old-school of thought but one in which I believe very strongly: whenever you have trouble with a horse getting something, STOP.
 Go do something you and your horse can perform easily.
 Come back to it later when the both of you are in a better frame of mind.
 After all, you can only teach when your student is willing to learn.
 You can not force it.
 For example, let's say you are having issues performing a 20 meter circle because your horse drops their inside shoulder and dives in.
-The resulting "circle" is more of a rectangle.
+The resulting "circle" is more of an oval.
 The best thing to do is to do a couple of straight lines with transitions!
 Sounds silly, but what's happening is your horse isn't using his haunches to push and lift the shoulder.
 Obsessing on the "bending-line" will only further the problem.

 Our horses are mirrors they will reveal where we rushed or skipped through the fundamentals, sometimes years later.
 To become frustrated or even angry with your horse is about as effective as banging your head against a wall.
 A horse is a product of its handler, the way he behaves is how he has been trained to behave, he only does what he knows he can.
 It is often hard for us to admit that when problems arise it is almost always operator error.